Podiatric X-Ray Assistant Recertification

-Click here to download application and details for Home Study Recertification
+Click here to download an application and details about the

-1. Contact the Licensing Division at (850) 410-2211.
-Please do not call the Association.
-The Department of Health Board of Podiatric Medicine is the entity that issues this certification; the Association's role is to provide the course and test for both initial certification (upon passing, names are certified to the Department) and the course for recertification; or you can
+1. Contact the Licensing Division at (850) 488-0595.
+Please do not call FPMA.
+The Florida Board of Podiatric Medicine is the entity that issues this certification; FPMA's role is to provide the course and test for both initial certification (upon passing, names are certified to the Department) and the course for recertification; or

 Important Information: New statute relating to Initial Licensure and Relicensure in the State of Florida - This statute applies to both Licensed DPMs and Podiatric X-Ray Assistants and those individuals who wish to become licensed in the State of Florida:

 Important Notice for Initial Licensure Applicants and Renewals: